sud03r/graph-partitions/README.md

   P1 -->  P2 --> P3

 Now if we want to find a path from Node: p (in P1) to Node: q (in P3), we dont need to traverse the internal nodes of partition P2.
-This implies that by properly preprocessing partitions, we can significantly prune away internal nodes, while taking a hop from unrelated partiton.
-This will result in a shorter graph and hence faster traversals.
+This implies that by properly preprocessing partitions, we can significantly prune away internal nodes when taking a hop from unrelated partiton.
+This will result in a shorter graph to traverse and hence faster traversals.

 ### Terminology
 ----------------